JoshuaScherer1996/shopping_list_app/README.md

 - Used get to retrieve data.
 - Learned about dynamic datatype which means that we can mix different datatypes.
 - Used CircularProgressIndicator to add a loading spinner to the screens.
+- Used the delete method to delete dara from my backend.